mikesplore/mikesplore/ReadMe.md

 Working on [My Keja](https://github.com/mikesplore/MyKeja), a house management app that:
 - Lets users browse, search, and filter available rooms.
 - Facilitates booking and room allocation.
+- Lets users chat and discuss issues with the house owners and managers

 ### 🌱 Skills
 - **Languages**: Kotlin, Java